A 403(b) plan is similar to a 401(k) plan in that it’s a simple way to save for retirement and benefit from pretax or Roth salary deferrals.1

 - Churches or church-related organizations

 - Social and welfare organizations

 Sometimes called tax-sheltered annuities or tax-sheltered custodial accounts, 403(b)s are offered through your employer and the contributions you make come directly from your paycheck.
 With traditional tax-deferred investing, you can contribute on a pretax basis and your contributions and earnings grow tax-deferred.
 Over time, this tax-deferred compounding can have a dramatic impact on your retirement savings.

 The Roth feature offered by some 403(b) plans lets you fund your retirement account with income that’s already been taxed, and contributions and their investment earnings can be withdrawn tax free.1

 You may choose to make both Traditional (pretax) and Roth (after tax) 403(b) contributions, however, the combined total cannot exceed the maximum limits described here.

 - Tax-deferred and tax free growth are the primary advantages of a 403(b) retirement savings vehicle.
 Contributions on a pretax basis are tax deductible and deferred until you begin withdrawals.
 Roth contributions grow tax free, provided certain conditions are met.* With a Roth you pay taxes on the contributions up front.

-- Contributing to a 403(b) is simple – the money is taken out of your paycheck before taxes, so you never even see it to miss it.
+- It provides for an additional source of savings for retirement.
+What's more, contributing to a 403(b) is simple – the money is taken out of your paycheck before taxes, so you never even see it to miss it.

 - A 403(b) plan gives you control over your retirement plan by letting you choose from a variety of investments that may match your goals, time horizon and risk tolerance.